rbouckaert/starbeast3/workshop/README.md

 The bush babies (family: Galagidae) are a group of nocturnal primates native to sub-Saharan Africa.
 They are a sister group of the lorises (family: Lorisidae).

 Pozzi et al. 2014 compiled a genomic dataset sampled from 30 primates, including bush babies and lorises.
 Their original dataset contains 27 partitions.
-In this tutorial, we will consider just 3 genomic partitions.
-They also produced time calibrations of ancestral nodes, which we will use in this tutorial.
+In this tutorial, we will consider just 3 of these loci.
+They also compiled fossil data, which we will use in this tutorial.
 We will estimate the phylogeny of these three 3 loci, plus a 4th 'fossil' locus that captures time calibration data.
 These four gene trees will be constrained within a single species tree phylogeny.

-**Step 1.1.** Download the genetic data .nex file [here](data/primates_3loci.nex) and the fossil .fasta file [here](data/fossils.fasta).
+**Step 1.1.** Download the genetic data .nex file [here](https://raw.githubusercontent.com/rbouckaert/starbeast3/master/workshop/data/primates_3loci.nex) and the fossil .fasta file [here](https://raw.githubusercontent.com/rbouckaert/starbeast3/master/workshop/data/fossils.fasta).

 ![A bush baby](figs/bushbaby.jpg)